oliviersamin/oliviersamin/README.md

 ## About me!
 * I'm French, 41 years old, living in Fuerteventura (Canary islands) with my wife and 3 year old daughter.
 * I've just graduated from Openclassrooms online formation.
-I am officially a Python application developper (Web, APIs but not only...)
+I am a Python application developper (Web, APIs but not only...)
+* I've created 13 projects to validate my training in less than a yer.
+My projects are public repos and can be seen.
 * I'm currently looking for REMOTE job opportunities (as I'm very well in Fuerteventura)
 * You can find my updated CV [here](https://github.com/oliviersamin/CV)